-This is an advanced workshop in rhythm skills, interval recognition, and complex sight reading.
+Applied rhythm skills, interval recognition, and complex sight reading at the advanced level.

 MUS1310 Creative Arts Experience (3)

 This course explores the abundant musical, theatrical and artistic events on the NDNU campus by offering students the opportunity to attend recitals, concerts, musicals, plays, operas, and gallery events for credit.
 Through lectures and discussions, students will gain a deeper understanding of the context and meaning behind each event, leading to a more fulfilling experience.
 Fulfills the Core Curriculum Arts Requirement.